Hunting for states in the recent LHCb di-$J/\psi$ invariant mass spectrum: Introduction

 To that end, we construct the amplitude for the di-$J/\psi$ production on the $pp$ collision, in which the coupled-channel effects are taken into account via final state interactions (FSI).
-The \{$J/\psi J/\psi$, $J/\psi\psi(2S)$, $J/\psi\psi(3700)$, $\psi(2S)\psi(2S)$\} channels are included in the $\mathcal{T}$ matrix with the aim of reproducing the di-$J/\psi$ invariant mass spectrum, reported by the LHCb collaboration~\cite{Aaij:2020fnh}, in the range from $6.2$~GeV to $7.6$~GeV.
+The \{$J/\psi J/\psi$, $J/\psi\psi(2S)$, $J/\psi\psi(3700)$, $\psi(2S)\psi(2S)$\} channels are included in the $\mathcal{T}$ matrix with the aim of reproducing the di-$J/\psi$ invariant mass spectrum, reported by the LHCb collaboration~\cite{Aaij:2020fnh}, in the range from $6.2$ to $7.6$~GeV.
 Of course, there are other double-charmonium channels with thresholds below $7.6$~GeV, which can couple to the di-$J/\psi$ system, such as $\eta_c\eta_c$, $h_ch_c$ and $\chi_{cJ}\chi_{cJ^\prime}$.
-However, their contributions are either suppressed by heavy quark spin symmetry or subordinate due to the smallness of the relevant couplings estimated by meson exchanges, as pointed out by Ref.~\cite{Dong:2020nwy}.
+However, their contributions are either suppressed by heavy quark spin symmetry or subordinate due to the smallness of the relevant couplings estimated by meson exchanges, as pointed out by Ref.~\cite{Dong:2020nwy}, and the readers are referred to Appendix~\ref{sec:HQSS} for detailed discussions.
 We further perform partial wave projection of the $\mathcal{T}$ matrix within helicity formalism.
 Explicit expressions for the $S$-wave amplitudes with $J^{PC}=0^{++},2^{++}$ are obtained.
 We assume that the invariant mass spectrum is dominated by the $S$ waves, and hence those partial waves beyond $S$-wave are neglected.